- Feb 13, 2024

 Select a robust and influential leader

-Working in an environment with specialists from different organization departments requires a lot of resilience and endurance at the same time.
-You’ll need to get used to the way each one of your team members works and how fast they can deliver a task or reply to a message, for example.
+Working in an environment with specialists from different organizational departments requires a lot of resilience and endurance simultaneously.
+You’ll need to get used to how each of your team members works and how fast they can deliver a task or reply to a message, for example.
 If you don’t want to get lost trying to find a unified approach for everyone, become an influential leader of your team.

 To make it work, ensure regular quality checks and guiding discussions to detect and quickly handle issues.
 Try allocating responsibilities and ensure you manage this project as a whole, not piece by piece.

 Define the most convenient work format

 If you have enough authority, set up a comfortable work format that would fit everyone.
 For example, you can choose between the office and remote collaboration and set relevant terms in each case.
 Check whether everyone is satisfied with how and where you work and provide the necessary tools for progress tracking, communication and sharing feedback.

 Select a unified technology stack to work comfortably